Philadelphia Boys Choir & Chorale

 Philadelphia Boys Choir & Chorale is a boys' choir and men's chorale based in Philadelphia, Pennsylvania, currently under the direction of Jeffrey R. Smith.
-They are known as "America's Ambassadors of Song" and are considered to be one of the best boys choirs in the world.
-They have performed in concert venues such as Carnegie Hall, the Sydney Opera House, the Kimmel Center, Notre Dame de Paris, King's College Cathedral, and Philadelphia's Academy of Music.
+They are known as "America's Ambassadors of Song" and America's preeminent boys' choir.
+They are considered to be one of the best boys' choirs in the world.
+They have performed in concert venues such as Carnegie Hall, the Sydney Opera House, the Kimmel Center, Notre Dame de Paris, King's College Cathedral, St. Paul's Cathedral and Philadelphia's Academy of Music.